 Visiting the Columbarium

-- Visitors to the West Crypt Columbarium should contact the Cathedral Worship Office (202-537-6217) for admittance.
+Visitors to the West Crypt Columbarium should contact the Cathedral Worship Office at 202-537-5772 or email@example.com for admittance.

 All burials are treated in the same way, with equal reverence.
-In this way, our tradition of common prayer has a parallel in our tradition of common burial, conveying the sacred principle behind all of the ministries of the church – the equal dignity and worth of every human being.
+Our tradition of common prayer has a parallel in our tradition of common burial, conveying the sacred principle behind all of the ministries of the church – the equal dignity and worth of every human being.

-During the service of committal, the officiant will place the biodegradable urn directly into the ground and then cover it with earth.
-There is no need for family members to purchase a special urn or vessel for this purpose.
-Memorial bronze plaques will be mounted on curved granite wall in the garden area and hold nameplates commemorating the full names and years of birth and death for those interred.
+Memorial bronze plaques are mounted on curved granite wall in the garden area and engraved to commemorate the full names and years of birth and death for those interred.

 Visiting the Garth Memorial Garden